ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 Again, these are simply the `CalcCrit` and `CalcDamage` instructions, followed by each game's specific hex values for the `End` instruction.

-You can delete those the entirety contents and paste the following:
+You can delete the entirety of those contents and paste the following:

 ```
 // HeartGold/SoulSilver